Forty years of fabulous: Aspen Gay Ski Week kicks off Sunday

 “But it most certainly started off as a party and a ski vacation,” Herr said with a laugh.

-Like the mission behind the organization, the event lineup also remains the same.
+Like the mission behind the organization, the event lineup also remains the same each year.

 From Sunday through Jan.
 22, Aspen Gay Ski Week will host more than 40 events centered around skiing, apres ski, dinners and parties, Herr said.